"Canada's most beautiful arts centre"

 The Alton Mill's jewellery designer, maker and teacher extraordinaire, Anne Marie Warburton of Gallery Gemma is the featured artist in this summer's edition of In the Hills Magazine.
 "What do you do for work?
 Do you have a favourite number?
 What’s your most memorable holiday?
 These are questions Anne-Marie Warburton may ask you as your jewellery commission takes shape in her hands."
 Check out the full article.

-Rare Threads, the fibre design and fashion market at the mill, has quietly re-opened with a revamped line-up of vendors, some continuing, some new.
-To keep things interesting and ever-changing, Rare Threads will also feature montly pop-up vendors offering a variety of artisan fashions and decor.
-A formal grand re-opening will be announced soon, but it's not too early to preview their new offerings.
+Rare Threads, the fibre design and fashion market at the mill, has re-opened with a revamped line-up of vendors, some continuing, some new.
+To keep things interesting and ever-changing, Rare Threads will also feature monthly pop-up vendors offering a variety of artisan fashions and decor.
+Stop by to check out our new offerings.

 Read about a recent visit to the AMAC grounds by Arts reporter Constance Scrafield.